-The purpose of Student Council is to promote student leadership, school spirit, and to make St. Mary's a better place for all students.
+The purpose of Student Council is to promote student leadership, school spirit, service and to make St. Mary's a better place for all students.
 The Student Council is made up of all students with representatives from grades 4-8.
+Student Council officers are elected from Grades 7 and 8 to serve for one academic year.
 Any student serving on the Council must maintain at least a C grade average.
 When a member achieves a D or less in any subject, checks on his/her report card or detentions, the member may be temporarily suspended from the Council.
-Officers are elected for one school year.
-Classroom representatives are elected in September.